 top of page

-Please note that all books are in Portuguese, except the Aquarium, which has also an English translation
+Please note that all books are in Portuguese, except The Aquarium, which has also an English translation

 The most interesting and creative art of our time is not open to the generally educated; it demands special effort, it speaks a specialized language.
 The music of Milton Babbitt and Morton Feldman, the painting of Mark Rothko and Frank Stella, the dance of Merce Cunningham and James Waring demand an education of sensibility whose difficulties and length of apprenticeship are at least comparable to the difficulties of mastering physics or engineering.